kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 After installing dbx, you must authenticate the Databricks CLI with your [Databricks instance]([Databricks documentation](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication).

-### Create a new project and add it to Version Control
+### Create a new Kedro project and add it to version control

 Create a Kedro project with the PySpark Iris starter.
 To do this, run the following command in your local environment: